extendr/libR-sys/CODE-OF-CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the current maintainers of the project via email (see `Cargo.toml` file for Rust crates, `DESCRIPTION` file for R packages).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the current maintainers of the project via email.
+Maintainers are identified as Owners on [crates.io](https://crates.io/crates/libR-sys); email addresses are provided in `Cargo.toml`.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.